Using the

 (12) and (13) taken together are the Fourier inversion theorem, where

-the operation in (12), is known
+the operation in (12),

 as the Fourier transform, while the operation in (13),